gameontext/sample-room-spring/README.md

 ## Ok.
 So this thing is running...
 Now what?

 We know, this walkthrough was simple.
-You have a nice shiny service that emulates async messaging behavior via a WebSocket.
+You have a nice shiny service that has a REST API (/health), and emulates async messaging behavior via a WebSocket.
 So?

 The purpose of this text-based adventure is to help you grapple with microservices concepts and technologies while building something other than what you do for your day job (it can be easier to learn new things